0

 Granby Street, Toxteth, 1985.

-“I grew up in the 1960s when men did not change nappies or push prams.
-Then the Women’s Liberation Movement happened, and society began to visibly change.
-Now fathers play a much more hands-on parenting role.
+"I grew up in the 1960s when men did not change nappies or push prams.
+Then, the Women's Liberation Movement happened, and society visibly changed.
+Now, fathers play a much more hands-on parenting role.
 They change nappies, feed their babies in the middle of the night, and take their children to school in the mornings.
-Women are now more active in the work environment, having careers.
-A man’s role is no longer ‘just’ a bread winner.
-The world is a better place for the change and progress.” – Leroy Cooper.
+Women are now more active in the work environment and have careers.
+A man's role is no longer 'just' a breadwinner.
+The world is a better place for the change and progress."

 St John's Posse, Liverpool, 1980s.